Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Introduction

-(1) We approach the problem through the lens of \emph{Pareto analysis}.
-In contrast to the Lagrangian and constrained formulations, which yield a single ``best" policy, the Pareto formulation seeks to characterize the entire set of optimal tradeoff policies (i.e., the Pareto frontier) that balance the conflicting estimation and communication costs. \emph{The value of communication is defined as the absolute slope of this frontier, quantifying the marginal improvement in estimation performance per unit increase in communication.}
+In contrast to the Lagrangian and constrained formulations, which yield a single ``best" policy, the Pareto formulation seeks to characterize the complete set of optimal tradeoff policies (i.e., the Pareto front) that balance the conflicting estimation and communication costs.
+The value of communication is defined as the absolute slope of this front, quantifying the marginal improvement in estimation performance per unit increase in communication.